Ashteroth Karnaim

 Short description: Ancient city in the land of Bashan mentioned in the Hebrew Bible

-Og of Bashan, east of the Jordan river), by the Assyrian king Tiglath-Pileser III about 730–727 BCE, as depicted on a palace relief now kept on display at the British Museum.
+The capture of the city of Astartu, thought to be Ashteroth, in the land east of the Jordan River of king Og of Bashan, by the Neo-Assyrian emperor Tiglath-Pileser III about 730–727 BCE, as depicted on a palace relief now kept on display in the British Museum.[1]

-A distinction is to be made between two neighbouring cities: Ashtaroth, and northeast of it Karnaim, the latter annexing the name of the former after Ashtaroth's decline and becoming known as Ashteroth Karnaim.[2]
+There were originally two neighbouring cities, Ashtaroth, and northeast of it Karnaim, the latter annexing the name of the former after Ashtaroth's decline and becoming known as Ashteroth Karnaim.[2]

 Ashteroth in the Assyrian relief

-Ashteroth (Tell Ashtara) is mentioned in the Assyrian relief in 730/727 BC, stored in the British Museum.[4]
-It is a town where Levites lived.
-It is mentioned twice in the cuneiform Amarna letters from Tell el-Amarna in 1350 BC.
+Tell Ashtara is mentioned in the Assyrian relief in 730/727 BCE, which is in the British Museum.[4]
 The relief depicts the Assyrians removing the people from Ashteroth in 730–727 BC.
-The relief was excavated at Nimrud by Sir Austen Henry Layard in 1851.
-The name Ashteroth is inscribed in cuneiform script on the top of the relief.
-The king in the lower register is Tiglath-pileser III.
-This is the first exile of the people out of Israel into Assyria.
-This event is mentioned in the Bible in 2 Kings 15:29. (“In the days of Pekah king of Israel came Tiglath-pileser king of Assyria, and took Ijon, and Abel-beth-maachah, and Janoah, and Kedesh, and Hazor, and Gilead, and Galilee, all the land of Naphtali, and carried them captive to Assyria.”)
+The relief was excavated at Nimrud by Austen Henry Layard in 1851.
+The name Ashteroth is inscribed in cuneiform on the top of the relief.
+The king in the lower register is Tiglath-Pileser III.
+This event is known as the Assyrian captivity.
+It is mentioned in 2 Kings 15:29: "In the days of King Pekah of Israel, King Tiglath-pileser of Assyria came and captured Ijon, Abel-beth-maachah, Janohah, Kedesh, Hazor-Gilead, Galilee, the entire region of Naphtali; and he deported the inhabitants to Assyria."

 Identification